-A Coastguard Watch Manager earns around £25,500 to £32,000 (plus shift allowance).
+A maritime operations specialist (MOS) earns £29,832 a year.
 You might earn more through performance bonuses or if you are based in the islands.
 Coastguard rescue officer (CRO) is a voluntary role, however you are entitled to claim expenses for training and responding to emergencies.

 Coastguards work for the Maritime and Coastguard Agency (MCA), a UK government agency.
 It has 11 HM Coastguard Operations Centres around the coast of Britain from Shetland in the north to Falmouth in the south.
 Three are in Scotland: Aberdeen, Shetland (Lerwick) and Stornoway.

 - You would work mainly indoors at these centres.